 For example, here’s game-camera footage of my chicken coop when I was having some really bad problems with losses.

 Isn’t that some amazing footage?
 Look at those raccoons and what they do!!!

 Birds Do It… Bees Do It…

-Now, my brother in North Florida sent over some footage that he had taken.
-Actually, this answered a question I didn’t even know I had: “If turtles move so slowly most of the time, at what speed do they have sex?”
+Now, my brother in North Florida sent over some footage that he had taken—we’ve included it in the video above.
+Actually, this answered a question I didn’t even know I had: “If tortoises move so slowly most of the time, at what speed do they have sex?”

-Don’t you just love that male turtle moving his head quickly like that?
-It’s so funny.
+(Don’t you just love that male tortoise moving his head quickly like that?
+It’s so funny.)

 Help Protect Your Chickens And Livestock With Game Cameras

 I use a lot of different game cameras to protect my livestock, and I especially use game cameras to help me protect my chickens.
 I’ve got to tell you, there are zillions of them out there, and a lot of them, quite frankly, don’t work.